vuejs/vue-cli/docs/migrations/migrate-from-v4.md

 As [TSLint has been deprecated](https://github.com/palantir/tslint/issues/4534), we [removed](https://github.com/vuejs/vue-cli/pull/5065) all TSLint-related code in this version.
 Please consider switching to ESLint.
 You can check out [`tslint-to-eslint-config`](https://github.com/typescript-eslint/tslint-to-eslint-config) for a mostly automatic migration experience.

+### `@vue/cli-plugin-unit-mocha`

+* Updated `mocha` from v6 to v7, please refer to the release notes of [mocha v7](https://github.com/mochajs/mocha/releases/tag/v7.0.0) for a complete list of breaking changes.
+* Updated `jsdom` from v15 to v16, the breaking changes are listed at <https://github.com/jsdom/jsdom/releases/tag/16.0.0>

 ### Internal Packages

 #### `@vue/cli-shared-utils`